Stephanie Strickland: Critical reception

 In Contemporary Women's Writing, Sally Evans wrote of The Ballad of Sand and Harry Soot, "...Sand as a figure of cyberfemininity is frequently described in ways that trouble the clear boundaries between the organic and electronic selves ...
 Significantly, Sand's hybridity also makes her excessive, a self beyond the neat categorizations of human or machine.
 She is a point of articulation between organic and inorganic matter, and her contact with Harry Soot serves to entangle further human qualities such as frailty and emotion with the supposedly infallible electronic world."

 Joseph Tabbi has written on True North, in Cognitive Fictions and electronic book review: "Strickland's poetics of indirect citation, annotation, and recombination creates affinities with a distinctive (and mostly American) tradition that reaches back through Dickinson to Jonathan Edwards.
 Her willingness to court abstraction and a minimalist language (at the risk of occasional unreadability) opens what should be a fruitful conversation with the Language poets, while the recognition awarded True North by the judges for the Sandeen Prize ensures that her work will be welcomed into the domestic spaces of contemporary social realism no less than the more public-minded collectivities represented at meetings of the Modern Language Association and the Society for Literature, Science, and the Arts (where Strickland has given readings)."

 Originally written in Catalan, the detailed study Poesía Digital: Deena Larsen y Stephanie Strickland by Oreto Doménech i Masià was published in a Spanish translation by the University of Valencia in 2015.

+Marjorie Luesebrink reviewed Slipping Glimpses in #WomenTechLit as a landmark innovation.
+"Reading in this poem is accomplished by human and non-human agents, treated with equal respect."

+Stephanie Strickland worked closely with Marjorie Luesebrink and cowrote several projects with her, including Hours of the Night, exhibited at the 216 ELO Art Exhibit and featured in the Hyperrhiz 2017 gallery.